IEA accredited members

 At the heart of the accreditation are ethical and professional standards for quality of work, which all accreditees commit to upholding when providing advice or trainings in regenerative agriculture.
 You can read these standards in the IEA Accreditation Handbook.

 Accreditees participate in peer review – supporting their peers to uphold the standards and undertake ongoing learning and professional development.
-All of our accredited members are listed below, and you can read more about the application process for accreditation here.
+All of our accredited members are listed below.

 • Rowe Morrow